Shahar, Israel: History

-The moshav was founded in 1955 as part of the program to populate the area with Jewish immigrants from North Africa and Jewish immigrants from India on the lands of the depopulated Palestinian village of al-Faluja.
+The moshav was founded in 1955 by Jewish immigrants from North Africa and Jewish immigrants from India, as part of the program to populate the area.
+It was founded at a site near the former depopulated Palestinian village of al-Faluja.
 Its name symbolizes the dawn of Zionist settlement in Hevel Lakhish.

 The main industry that they developed was growing flowers for export, an enterprise which, despite the harsh desert climate, grew and prospered.
 One of Shahar's leading businessmen, Eliahu Bezalel, won the Kaplan Prize in 1994 and then the Pravasi Bharatiya Divas (an award for Non-Resident Indians), in recognition of these achievements.